-Dr. Little’s scholarship focuses on various issues around education and mentorship, particularly as they relate to issues of social justice.
-Specifically, much of this work revolves around Black students and communities in relation to college access, opportunity, retention, and graduation as they combat institutional racism.
+Emmanuel’s scholarship focuses on various issues around education and mentorship, particularly as they relate to issues of social justice.
+Specifically, much of this work revolves around Black students and communities as they combat systemic racism.
 His work as a practitioner in this area informs and expands the scope of this scholarship.
 Examples of his research, presentations, and publications are listed below.

 Dissertation (2018): Uncovering the MiSTER Magic: Critical Race Counternarratives of Black Male Pre-Service Teachers (University of Georgia, Institute of Higher Education; Advisor: Dr. Karen Webber) DOWNLOAD HERE

 **10th Anniversary Edition – GC African-American Male Initiative magazine, published with University Communications in April 2021: https://issuu.com/georgiacollege/docs/aami_spring_2021_newsletter_issuu

 **Book Foreword: Cases on Strategic Partnerships for Resilient Communities and Schools, published in April 2020.
 Book Link : https://www.igi-global.com/book/cases-strategic-partnerships-resilient-communities/241181